doble196/CRYVESTO_2.0/r&d_ashok/README.md

 ## Hypothesis Test Results

 The test showed promising results favoring `AdaBoost` model with about 60% accuracy in predicting buy/sell indicators when tested with social media sentiment feeds.
 See [twitter classification reports](twitter_classification_reports.pdf) and [reddit classification reports](reddit_classification_reports.pdf) here.

+The cumulative return plots appear very choppy unlike traditional cumulative return plots.
+We believe that is due to the very choppy data on Cryptos from the period selected.You can preview [cumulative returns plot with twitter feed](twitter_plots.pdf) and [cumulative returns plot with reddit feed](reddit_plots.pdf) here.

 We got similar results with over 50% accuracy with the news headlines from The Wall Street Journal.
 [Click here for WSJ classification report](classification_reports_wsj.pdf).
+You can preview [cumulative returns plot with different SMA windows](wsj_plots.pdf) here.
 We believe that with fine tuning of SMA windows we might be able to get better results indicating that even the leading business news headlines have similar impact on trading.
 This is promising!

+We chose `Adaboost` as on an average it showed better predictability than other models despite some of them demonstarting better cumulative returns at times.

 ## Cryvesto 2.0 Trading App
 The App is built using **Streamlit**.